PROGRAM

 Assess common strabismus conditions with increased understanding and confidence.

-5:00pm - 6:30pm
+5:00pm - 7:00pm

-SOCIAL EVENING
+SOCIAL EVENING - SPONSORED BY COOPERVISION

-This event is open to guests of delegates, making it a perfect opportunity for both interstate visitors and local attendees to connect.
+Open to guests of delegates, it’s the perfect opportunity for both interstate visitors and local attendees to connect, enjoy great company, and soak up a welcoming atmosphere with friends and colleagues.

 CLOSE